 eNPS is an effective, easy-to-implement scoring system that helps companies track employee engagement and measure the impact of their people and culture initiatives.

 The employee net promoter score shows how workers feel about your organization and, just like the NPS that measures customer satisfaction, is based on one simple question: “How likely are you to recommend us as a place to work for your family and friends?”

-Apple was a pioneer of eNPS, surveying their staff every four months to determine the likelihood of being recommended as a place to work.
+Apple was a pioneer of this metric, sending recurrent employee net promoter score pulse surveys for several years now to determine the likelihood of being recommended as a place to work.

-Anyone who gives a 9 or 10 is called a promoter — the people most likely to advocate for the company.
-Employees who provide a score between 0 and 6 are known as detractors, as they’re more likely to talk negatively about their employer.
+Anyone who gives a 9 or 10 is a promoter: the people most likely to advocate for the company.
+Employees who provide a score between 0 and 6 are known as detractors: the most likely to talk negatively about their employer.

-Those who give a 7 or 8 are called passives, and the eNPS calculation doesn’t take their scores into account.
-They’re still, however, considered in the number of employees.
-We’ll get to passives later on — for now, let’s focus on the promoters and detractors.
+Those who give a 7 or 8 are called passives — the calculation doesn’t take their scores into account, but they’re still considered in the number of employees.
+We’ll talk more about passives later on.

 Now subtract the percentage of detractors from the percentage of promoters, and you’re left with 0% — this means your eNPS is 0.

 Your company has 114 employees, and your most recent survey shows 24 promoters (21%), 56 passives (49%), and 34 detractors (30%).